Brent Poppen: Athletic achievement/career

 Poppen received his bachelor's degree, and subsequently his substitute teaching certificate, but is most widely known as an athlete.
-He has competed in two consecutive Paralympics, Athens in 2004 and Beijing in 2008, two world games and numerous world team cups.
-He has a bronze medal from the 2004 Paralympics in Athens, where he competed with the American Wheelchair Rugby Team.
-He is a National Quad Rugby Champion 6 times over, from 1996 to 1998, and again in 2006.
-He was also one of the players on screen in "Murderball," an award-winning 2005 documentary about quadriplegics who play wheelchair rugby and the rivalry between the U.S. and Canadian teams leading up to the 2004 Paralympic Games.
+He has competed in two consecutive Paralympics, Athens in 2004 and Beijing in 2008, two world games and numerous world team cups in wheelchair rugby.
+He has a bronze medal from the 2004 Paralympics in Athens, where he competed for the American Wheelchair Rugby Team.
+He is a six-time National Quad Rugby Champion, from 1996 to 1998, and again in 2006.
+He is also known for being one of the athletes featured in "Murderball," an award-winning 2005 documentary about wheelchair rugby and the rivalry between the U.S. and Canadian teams leading up to the 2004 Paralympic Games.

-Since retiring from the professional sporting arena, Poppen spends his summers teaching adaptive water skiing lessons, among other sports.
-He is an avid wakeboarder and spends much time on the water when possible.

 In early 2014, Poppen was awarded the Curt Condon Spirit Award at the Southern California Tennis Association's Annual Meeting & Awards, held in the Straus Stadium Clubhouse at the Los Angeles Tennis Center – UCLA.

-Since Poppen chooses to no longer compete professionally, he has set his sights on helping others.
-Poppen is part of the rehabilitation team at Children's Hospital in Fresno, California, providing additional resources to families in need, a substitute teacher, and is blossoming a motivational speaking career touching different levels of schools, currently in Southern and Central California.
-He has spoken at dozens of schools incorporating his books and his message that anything is possible.
-He found his love for addressing children while competing internationally and speaking to students attending the competitions in locations such as New Zealand, Athens, Beijing, and Buenos Aires.
-He developed a program after authoring his books and spends anywhere from a couple hours to a couple days speaking to students and staff at schools that have signed up.
+Following the end of his athletic career, Poppen began to work in education and rehabilitation.
+Poppen is part of the rehabilitation team at a children's hospital in his hometown of Fresno, California, providing additional resources to families in need, a substitute teacher, and has begun a career as a motivational speaker for schools in Southern and Central California.
+He has spoken at dozens of schools incorporating his books and his message that "anything is possible".
+His desire to be a motivational speaker began while competing internationally and speaking to students attending competitions in locations such as New Zealand, Athens, Beijing, and Buenos Aires.

-He has been written up in many different outlets, including Paso Robles Magazine, Sports 'N Spokes: The Magazine for Wheelchair Sports and Recreation, The King City Rustler, Ventura County Star, The Long Beach Press Telegram, and has been a keynote speaker at California PTA's Statewide Convention in 2013.
+Popper's life has been covered by numerous news outlets, including Paso Robles Magazine, Sports 'N Spokes: The Magazine for Wheelchair Sports and Recreation, The King City Rustler, Ventura County Star, The Long Beach Press Telegram, and has been a keynote speaker at California PTA's Statewide Convention in 2013.